-No recordable incidents were reported in July 2021.
-The August 2021 safety update was not available at the time this report was prepared.
-The construction safety data in Table 7, below, will be updated in the next monthly report.
-The performance metrics relating to accidents per working hour remain well within the Occupational Safety and Health Administration (OSHA) goals for similar construction.
+No recordable incidents were reported in September 2021.
+The performance metrics relating to accidents per working hour remain well within the OSHA goals for similar construction.
 The current incident statistics for the project are shown in Table 7, as well as where they are not applicable (NA).